-In addition to stress and cold feet (or other extremities), your overall body temperature can also indicate where you are on the health spectrum.
+In addition to stress and cold feet, your overall body temperature can also indicate where you are on the health spectrum.

-Ideally, humans should have a body temperature around 98.6 degrees F or 37 degrees C (measure orally, or around 98 degrees F / 36.6 degrees C measured under the arm).
+Ideally, humans should have a body temperature around 98.6 degrees F or 37 degrees C. (Measured orally; or, around 98 degrees F or 36.6 degrees C measured under the arm).
 This may fluctuate a bit from person to person, and it will also fluctuate through a woman’s monthly cycle.

-There are specifically 2 body temperature patterns to look for:
+There are specifically two body temperature patterns to look for:

 The first one to check is your temperature, first thing in the morning, as soon as you wake up.

-If you wake up and find your oral temperature is below 98 degrees (or your underarm temp is below 97.5), then there’s a good chance your metabolism, and therefore body temperature, is reduced due to excessive stress.
+If you wake up and your oral temperature is below 98 degrees (or underarm temp is below 97.5), there’s a good chance your metabolism is reduced due to excessive stress.

-The scary thing is that most people nowadays will find that their morning temperature is not optimal, which is simply a result of the added environmental, social, behavioral, physical, and/or nutritional stresses in our lives.
+The scary thing is that most people nowadays will find that their morning temperature is not optimal.
+This is simply a result of the additional environmental, social, behavioral, physical and nutritional stresses in our lives.

-If you work on reducing stress and raising your body temperature, you’ll be able to tell that you feel much healthier on mornings when you wake up with a normal temperature.
+If you work on reducing stress and raising your body temperature, you’ll feel much healthier on mornings when you wake up with a normal temperature.

-I recommend measuring for multiple days in a row to get a general average (some days you’ll be warmer or colder, and if you sleep in you’ll likely be warmer).
+I recommend measuring multiple days in a row to get an average.
+(Some days you’ll be warmer or colder; if you sleep in, you’ll likely be warmer).

 Temperature Decreasing After Eating

-Another good pattern to look for is a decrease in temperature after eating a meal, especially if that meal has a lot of carbs and sodium, with little fluid.
+Another pattern to look for is a decrease in temperature after eating, especially if that meal has lots of carbs and sodium with little fluid.

-Meals like this shut down stress pretty effectively, and if this causes your body temperature to drop, it means that the stress hormones were propping up your temperature before you ate.
+Meals like this shut down stress pretty effectively.
+If this causes your body temperature to drop, it means the stress hormones were propping up your temperature before you ate.

 When the stress was reduced, your body temperature dropped back to its “real” level, indicating that your body is running on stress.

-Similar to how you would fix the cold extremity problem, the best way to increase your temperature is to eating more “warming” foods, like carbs and sodium, without too much fluid.
+Similar to how you would fix the cold extremity problem, the best way to increase your temperature is to eating more “warming” foods.
+This means carbs and sodium, without too much fluid.

-A generally good approach is to focus on the 4 S’s: Salt, Sugar, Starch, and Saturated Fat.
+A good approach is to focus on the four S’s: salt, sugar, starch and saturated fat.